fbpx

 At enrolment all applicants will be asked if they have completed any AQF qualifications and/or Statements of Attainment awarded by another RTO.
 The applicant will be required to submit an original (for certification) or certified copy of documents to include in the application process.
 This information may enable the applicant to apply for credit transfer.

-Learners will not be required to repeat any unit/s or modules in which they have already been assessed as competent.
+Students will not be required to repeat any unit/s or modules in which they have already been assessed as competent.

 The granting of credit transfer may have an impact on the structure and duration of the course.
 No two cases are the same and the learner may need to discuss their individual circumstances and needs with their assessor.